napframework/nap/docs/doxygen/markdown/05_rendering.md

 }
 ~~~~~~~~~~~~~~~

 Alternatively you can use the [RenderToTextureComponent](@ref nap::RenderToTextureComponent).
-This component renders directly to a texture without having to define a render target or mesh and can be used to apply a 'post process' render step.
-The video modulation demo uses this component to convert the video output into a greyscale texture.
+This component allows you to render to a texture directly in screen space, without the need to define a render target or mesh, and can be used to apply a 'post process' render step.
+The video modulation demo uses this component to convert the output of a video player into a greyscale texture.

 Cameras {#cameras}
 =======================